Redpanda Connect Patterns for MCP Servers

 - name: order_data

-description: "Order details (items, total, etc.)"
+description: "Order details as JSON string (items, total, etc.)"

 required: true

-Consuming from Redpanda topics
+Consume from Redpanda topics

-Build tools that read data from topics and return processed results:
+Build tools that read data from topics and return processed results.

 label: get_recent_events